openharmony/docs/en/application-dev/reference/apis/js-apis-buffer.md

 writeUInt8(value: number, offset?: number): number

-Writes a 8-bit unsigned integer to this **Buffer** instance at the specified offset.
+Writes an 8-bit unsigned integer to this **Buffer** instance at the specified offset.

 **System capability**: SystemCapability.Utils.Lang